fguzman82/CLIP-Finder2/README.md

-CLIP-Profiler is an iOS application that leverages advanced AI models to perform image similarity searches.
+CLIP-Finder is an iOS application that leverages advanced AI models to perform image similarity searches.
 It utilizes two CoreML models optimized for the Apple Neural Engine, ensuring efficient on-device processing.
 The app allows users to search for images from the photo gallery using natural language descriptions or live camera input.
 All searches are completely offline, providing a user-friendly interface for searching and profiling while taking full advantage of Apple's cutting-edge AI capabilities.

 This project is based on Apple's [MobileCLIP](https://github.com/apple/ml-mobileclip) architecture.
 Details of the architecture can be found in the following [paper](https://arxiv.org/pdf/2311.17049).
 The selected subarchitecture is [MobileCLIP-S0](https://huggingface.co/apple/mobileclip_s0_timm), finding consistency with the latency times of the Image/Text encoders reported by the authors.
 The general architecture of the two approaches implemented in CLIP-Finder is presented below: